Three Tools to More Effectively Collaborate Across Your Organization

 Customer Journey Mapping

-Deeply understanding and intentionally designing the interactions that your customer has with your company or product is key to putting your customer first.
+Customer journey mapping allows you to deeply understand and intentionally design the interactions that your customer has with your company or product; it’s the key to putting your customer first.
 But doing it co-creatively with your employees is what will truly drive the culture change throughout the organization.
 The act of building your customer journey map as a team and documenting it clearly and concisely is what will begin to shift your employees’ traditional behaviors and mindsets and inspire them to act in a new, customer-focused way.

 As previously mentioned, visual thinking establishes a common language; it’s a way to show and see the pattern that connects, and it allows you to solve problems that could not be solved otherwise.
 It also helps explain things that would otherwise be unexplainable.